-4) What are the pros and cons of organising K-pop events?
+4) What are the pros and cons of organizing K-pop events?

-Pros – Kpop market is alive, vocal and supportive.
+Pros – The kpop market is alive, vocal, and supportive.

 Cons – Fans may never be contented and would not be truly happy.
 Coz they wanted to take home their Oppa.